 Trine University is not responsible for the damage and/or loss of a student's personal property of any type.
-This includes, but is not limited to, computers, printers, stereo equipment, microwaves, refrigerators, etc. All damage or loss incurred to a student's personal property is solely the responsibility of the student.
-This damage and/or loss can be caused by, but is not limited to, theft, power outages, power surges, etc. It is recommended that all students verify that their personal property is covered by their parents' homeowners insurance.
+This includes, but is not limited to, personal electronic devices, printers, stereo equipment, microwaves, refrigerators, etc. All damage or loss incurred to a student's personal property is solely the responsibility of the student.
+The causes of this damage can be, but are not limited to, theft, power outages, power surges, etc. It is recommended that all students verify that their personal property is covered by personal insurance.
 If this is not the case, it is recommended that students acquire renter's insurance, which can be obtained through parents' homeowners insurance company and/or agent.